Rust-for-Linux/rust-for-linux.com/src/Contributing.md

   - Please run your patch through the `scripts/checkpatch.pl` script.
 In particular, the `--codespell` option is useful to check patches for typos.

   - Please format the code by running the `rustfmt` target.
+Please see the [style guidelines](https://docs.kernel.org/rust/coding-guidelines.html#style-formatting) as well.

   - Please keep the code Clippy-clean by compiling with `CLIPPY=1`.